-In addition to a visual portfolio, applicants to the Film Directing Program must submit four copies of the following written materials to be uploaded with both the online application and the online portfolio:
+In addition to a visual portfolio, applicants to the Film Directing Program must submit the following written materials to be uploaded with both the online application and the online portfolio:

 - A résumé of your training, performance, and/or production experience.
 Also include a brief job history of work outside film, video, or theater.